dzakarinyanga/dzakarinyanga/README.md

-Creator of Portal - a new podcast annotation platform for adding dimensionality to 2D content.
+Creator of Portal - a podcast annotation platform for adding dimensionality to 2D content.